Djer: Year-by-year records

+Since the 30th year is the last surviving register for Djer's reign on the Cairo Stone, it suggests that the 31st year was when Djer celebrated his first Sed Festival.

 Manetho

 Manetho claimed that Athothes, who is sometimes identified as Djer, had written a treatise on anatomy that still existed in his own day, over two millennia later.

 Family

 Stone vase bearing the serekh of Djer, National Archaeological Museum (France).

 Djer was a son of Hor-Aha and a grandson of Narmer.
 Djer fathered Merneith, wife of Djet and mother of Den.
 Women carrying titles later associated with queens such as Great One of the Hetes-Sceptre and She who Sees/Carries Horus were buried in subsidiary tombs near the tomb of Djer in Abydos or attested in Saqqara.
 These women are thought to be the wives of Djer and include: